Definitions of Marriage

 - Plural: marriages

-- Due to the continuum of marriage variations across legal jurisdictions, societies and cultures no single definition can encapsulate such a dynamic term and nonstandardized term.
+- Due to the continuum of marriage variations across legal jurisdictions, societies, and cultures, no single definition can encapsulate such a dynamic, nonstandardized term.

-- Marriage, along with family, is a primary social unit and a mechanism to govern authority, descent, inheritance, legitimacy of children, and mate selection.
+- Marriage, along with family, is a primary social unit and a mechanism that governs authority, descent, inheritance, legitimacy of children, and mate selection.

 - A marriage is typically marked by a ritual (wedding) to indicate a change in status for the participants that often change their rights and roles.

 - A marriage certificate certifies a marriage is legal as determined by an authority.

 - Marriages follow various marriage systems, such as asymmetrical and symmetrical exchange.
 Marriage systems often require a specific postmarital residence, where newly married spouses reside, based on cultural and societal norms, such as the unilocal rule.
 However, a marriage that does not follow societal rules is agamistic.